karsonbastug/RateMyAsthma/AsthmaAPI/README.md

         }

 ## /api/AvgRatingPerSeasonByCity/{City}/{Season}
+On the website, to get an actual result and not a "sorry no results found for your search" message, use city Chicago, and season Spring.
+There are others, but to save you the time of finding them.
+You can, of course, make your own when you write a review, however.

 ### Purpose
 Given a city and a season, returns the average ratings for that city during that season throughout all time.